How to pick between a bassinet and a Pack ‘n Play for your baby

-Neither of these are recommended by the AAP.
+Neither of these is recommended by the AAP.

 The safest place for your baby is a freestanding bassinet, Pack ‘n Play, or crib.
 These 3 product categories meet CPSC standards for infant sleep.

-Next, we’ll talk about (safe) options that you can easily move room to room!
+Next, we’ll talk about (safe) options that you can easily move from room to room!

 Bassinet vs Pack ‘n Play: Which is more portable?